• Skip to main content

 baked lemon shortbread cookies on baking sheet

-• While the cookies are cooling, make the strawberry glaze.
+• While the lemon shortbread cookies are cooling, make the strawberry glaze.
 Pulse the freeze-dried strawberries in a food processor until they are almost a fine powder.
 I like to leave some small chunks for texture and appearance.
 You should get about 2 tablespoons of strawberry powder.

 • Transfer the strawberries to a small mixing bowl along with the powdered sugar, vanilla extract, and one tablespoon of milk or half and half.
 Using a small whisk, mix the ingredients together until smooth.